-In-pond survival rates at the Chewuch AF were similar to the Methow FH release; while releaseto-McNary, and tagging-to-McNary survivals were lower (Figure 2).
+There were no significant differences between in-pond, release-to-McNary, and tagging-to-McNary survival rates for the Chewuch AF and on-station Methow FH releases (Figure 2).
 Similar in-pond survivals may be expected, as both release locations are fenced and with staff available 24 hours per day/ 7 days per week to deter predation.
-Only one instance of predation was observed at the Chewuch AP throughout the season during daylight hours.
+Only one instance of predation was observed at the Chewuch AF throughout the season during daylight hours.
 Difference in migratory survivals may be attributed to higher detection variability of PIT tagged juveniles from Methow FH observed at mainstem, Columbia River facilities.
-A total of 4,988 PIT tags were released from this facility.

-Figure 2.
-Juvenile survival metrics for the Chewuch Acclimation Pond, 2015.
+Figure 1.
+Juvenile survival metrics for the Chewuch Acclimation Facility, 2016.
 Survival rates for Methow FH spring Chinook are provided for reference.
-Release-to-McNary and tagging-to-McNary survivals for the Chewuch AP and Methow FH were 45.2% (S.E. = 3.5) and 44.1% (S.E. = 3.4), and 62.1% (S.E. = 14.1) and 60.0% (S.E. = 13.4), respectively.
+Release-to-McNary and tagging-to-McNary survivals for the Chewuch AF and Methow FH were 53.6% (S.E. = 4.6) and 53.4% (S.E. = 4.6), and 52.6% (S.E. = 5.1) and 54.1% (S.E. = 4.7), respectively.